Breaking Point: How Trump and Bolton Finally Hit Their Limit

 Pompeo allies were relieved to see Bolton go.
 Bolton had been “undermining the president constantly,” on both his outreach to North Korea and to the Taliban, a senior administration official in Pompeo’s camp says.
 Seeing an opportunity to sideline his opponent, Pompeo increasingly cut him out of the details of ongoing Afghan negotiations.

-At the same time, Pompeo worked to coordinated interagency cooperation with the newly-confirmed Defense Secretary Esper, a long-time Pompeo ally, and CIA chief Gina Haspel, Pompeo’s former deputy, the official added.
+At the same time, Pompeo worked to coordinated interagency cooperation with the newly-confirmed Defense Secretary Mark Esper, a long-time Pompeo ally, and CIA chief Gina Haspel, Pompeo’s former deputy, the official added.

 By the end, Bolton had reached his limit.
 “Bolton was screaming about the Taliban meeting,” says a national-security expert with close ties to White House officials.
 Bolton thought a meeting on U.S. soil would legitimize the Taliban and considered it tone deaf to schedule the summit so close to the anniversary of the Sept.
 11, 2001 attacks.
 The meeting was Trump’s idea, and he bristled that Bolton objected to it internally, this expert and other officials say.